21 Passover Dessert Recipes That Might Become Your New Family Tradition

 The sweetest part of any formal meal is dessert, and enjoying a sweet bite to finish the Passover Seder is no different.
-You may have family recipes that have been passed down to you, Passover classics like flourless chocolate cakes and macaroons, but perhaps you're looking for delicious new recipes that are fresh variations on time-honored Passover staples to add to your repertoire.
-Once you try our Passover desserts you'll want to make them every year—they're that good!
+Perhaps you have family recipes that have been passed down to you, including Passover classics like flourless chocolate cakes and macaroons similar to the delightful orange-flavored almond treats shown here.
+While cherished family recipes are undoubtably wonderful, sometimes you want to shake things up with fresh variations on time-honored Passover staples.
+If you're looking for a few delicious new recipes to add to your repertoire, you've come to the right place.
+Once you try our Passover desserts, you'll want to make them every year—they're that good!

-If you're looking for a novel take on a flourless cake that everyone will enjoy, our coconut chiffon cake is just light and delicate.
-Using whipped egg whites and coconut oil as a binder will keep your cake in line with dietary restrictions—it's the same approach you'll use when making our almond torte, which can also be made using kosher pareve margarine in place of butter.
+First and foremost, as anyone who celebrates already knows, Passover desserts can't include wheat flour or dairy ingredients if you're serving a kosher menu.
+With that being said, they can be full of fresh fruits, dried fruits, ginger, honey, chocolate, and other tempting flavors.
+Each of the recipes ahead fits the bill for the holiday.
+If you're looking for a novel take on a flourless cake that everyone will enjoy, our Coconut Chiffon Cake is a light, delicate, and absolutely delicious option.
+Using whipped egg whites and coconut oil as a binder keeps this cake in line with dietary restrictions—it's the same approach that's used when making our almond torte, which can also be made using kosher pareve margarine in place of butter.

 Coconut Chiffon Cake with Chocolate Frosting